amritsinha06072022/Order-extractor/README.md

   inline base64.
 Ask if you want that variant.
 - **Cost:** each PDF page is roughly 1,500–3,000 input tokens plus a small output cost per document.

+  ## License

+Released under the MIT Licence.
+See `LICENSE` for details.